 - Implementation status of facing - Facing is a measure that involves asphalting the on-site surface to reduce the radiation dose, prevent rainwater infiltrating the ground and reduce the amount of underground water flowing into buildings.
-As of the end of November 2022, 95% of the planned area (1,450,000 m on site) had been completed.
+As of the end of December 2022, 95% of the planned area (1,450,000 m2 on site) had been completed.
 For the area inside the land-side impermeable walls, implementation proceeds appropriately after constructing a yard from implementable zones that leave the decommissioning work unaffected.
-As of the end of November 2022, 30% of the planned area (60,000 m) had been completed. - Status of the groundwater level around buildings $\geq$ - The groundwater level in the area inside the land-side impermeable walls has been declining each year due to the land-side impermeable walls and the decline in the set water level of the sub-drains.
-On the mountain side, the average difference between the inside and outside has remained at 4-5 m.
+As of the end of December 2022, 30% of the planned area (60,000 m2) had been completed. - Status of the groundwater level around buildings \geq - The groundwater level in the area inside the land-side impermeable walls has been declining each year due to the land-side impermeable walls and the decline in the set water level of the sub-drains.
+On the mountainside, the average difference between the inside and outside has remained at 4-5 m.
 The water level in the bank area has also remained low (T.P.
 1.4 m) relative to the ground surface (T.P.
-2.5 m). - As the set water level of the sub-drains declined slightly (T.P. $-0.55 \Rightarrow -0.65$ m) and others in FY2021, the groundwater level on the sea side of the Unit 1-4 buildings remained low (except during heavy rainfall) compared to the T.P.
-2.5 m area. - $\geq$ Operation of the multi-nuclide removal equipment - Regarding the multi-nuclide removal equipment (existing), hot tests using radioactive water are ongoing (System A: from March 30, 2013, System B: from June 13, 2013, System C: from September 27, 2013).
+2.5 m). - As the set water level of the sub-drains declined slightly (T.P. -0.55 \Rightarrow -0.65 m) and others in FY2021, the groundwater level on the sea side of the Unit 1-4 buildings remained low (except during heavy rainfall) compared to the T.P.
+2.5 m area. - Operation of the multi-nuclide removal equipment - Regarding the multi-nuclide removal equipment (existing), hot tests using radioactive water are ongoing (System A: from March 30, 2013, System B: from June 13, 2013, System C: from September 27, 2013).
 On March 23, 2022, a pre-service inspection certificate was granted by the Nuclear Regulation Authority and the entire pre-service inspection was completed.
 The multi-nuclide removal equipment (additional) went into full-scale operation from October 16, 2017.
-Regarding the multi-nuclide removal equipment (high-performance), hot tests using radioactive water have been underway (from October 18, 2014). - As of December 15, 2022, the volumes treated by existing, additional and high-performance multi-nuclide removal equipment were approx. 494,000, 745,000 and 104,000 m, respectively (including approx. 9,500 m stored in the J1(D) tank, which contained water with highly concentrated radioactive materials at the System B outlet of the existing multi-nuclide removal equipment). - Treatment measures comprising the removal of strontium by cesium-adsorption apparatus (KURION), the secondary cesium-adsorption apparatus (SARRY) and the third cesium-adsorption apparatus (SARRY II) continued.
-Up until December 15, 2022, approx. 697,000 m had been treated.
+Regarding the multi-nuclide removal equipment (high-performance), hot tests using radioactive water have been underway (from October 18, 2014). - As of January 19, 2023, the volumes treated by existing, additional and high-performance multi-nuclide removal equipment were approx. 494,000, 748,000 and 104,000 m3, respectively (including approx. 9,500 m3 stored in the J1(D) tank, which contained water with highly concentrated radioactive materials at the System B outlet of the existing multi-nuclide removal equipment). - Treatment measures comprising the removal of strontium by cesium-adsorption apparatus (KURION), the secondary cesium-adsorption apparatus (SARRY) and the third cesium-adsorption apparatus (SARRY II) continued.
+Up until January 19, 2023, approx. 701,000 m3 had been treated.

-- Risk reduction of strontium-reduced water $\geq$ - To reduce the risks of strontium-reduced water, treatment using existing, additional and high-performance multinuclide removal equipment is underway.
-Up until December 15, 2022, approx. 864,000 m had been treated.
+- Risk reduction of strontium-reduced water \geq - To reduce the risks of strontium-reduced water, treatment using existing, additional and high-performance multinuclide removal equipment is underway.
+Up until January 19, 2023, approx. 867,000 m3 had been treated.